Atrophic vaginitis: Clinical Examination

-Since women can have signs and symptoms that could be attributed to other causes, diagnosis is based upon the symptoms that cannot be better accounted for by another diagnosis.
 Lab tests usually do not provide information that will aid in diagnosing.
 A visual exam is useful.
 The observations of the following may indicate lower estrogen levels: little pubic hair, loss of the labial fat pad, thinning and resorption of the labia minora, and the narrowing of the vaginal opening.
 An internal exam will reveal the presence of low vaginal muscle tone, the lining of the vagina appears smooth, shiny, pale with loss of folds.
 The cervical fornices may have disappeared and the cervix can appear flush with the top of the vagina.
 Inflammation is apparent when the vaginal lining bleeds easily and appears swollen.
-The vaginal pH will be measured at 4.5 and higher.